serge-m/serge-m.github.io/content/2017/05/rest-api-for-tensorflow-model.md

 [Pipeline.io](http://pipeline.io/) - End-to-End, Continuous Spark ML + Tensorflow AI Data Pipelines,  [Sources](https://github.com/fluxcapacitor/pipeline)

+Interesting [thread](https://groups.google.com/a/tensorflow.org/forum/#!topic/discuss/qwpIhjqC9X8).
+They propose to use "saved_model_cli binary (in tools/), which you can feed a SavedModel, and pass input data via files."

 ## About TensorFlow Serving
 TensorFlow Serving is build using Bazel - a build tool from Google.